José Luis Rodríguez Zapatero: Post-Premiership

 He left office on 20 December 2011 and left the PSOE's Secretary General chair on 4 February 2012 to Alfredo Pérez Rubalcaba.
 On 9 February 2012 he took up a role as a member of the Council of State.
 He left the Council of State in 2015 in order to become the President of the Advisory Board of the Institute for Cultural Diplomacy, a Berlin-based organization trying to foster intercultural relations.

 Backed by UNASUR, Zapatero was promoted to a role as mediator in Venezuela in 2016.
 As a results of the conversations he took part in, the so-called "Acuerdo de Convivencia Democrática por Venezuela" (endorsed by Zapatero and Danilo Medina) was proposed in February 2018 so it could be ratified by the parts in conflict.
 However, the document (tentatively trying to set a roadmap for legislative elections, respect for the rule of law, a plan to improve the economic situation and a reparatory truth commission) was accepted by the Venezuelan government but rejected by the opposition Democratic Unity Roundtable (MUD).

 In 2019, Zapatero joined the inaugural meeting of the so-called Puebla Group in Buenos Aires, a conference of left-leaning political leaders.

+On 19 August 2024, Spanish far-right union Manos Limpias filed a complaint with the ICC against former Spanish prime minister José Luis Rodríguez Zapatero, accusing him of being a "collaborator" with the Maduro administration.
+According to said complaint, Zapatero would have received the rights to operate a gold mine in Venezuela; however, no evidence of this has been made public.
+Zapatero himself dismissed the allegations as "surreal".

 Ideology

 Zapatero's social-democratic project of Nueva Vía ("New Way") was based to a substantial degree on the republicanism of Philip Pettit ("freedom as non-domination").
-Branded domestically as socialismo libertario or socialismo cívico, his initial vision was underpinned by the extension of minority rights, the strengthening of the welfare state, a contrast between "constitutional patriotism" and "nationalism", the widening of spaces for deliberation and the defence of international organizations and multilateralism.
+Branded domestically as socialismo cívico, his initial vision was underpinned by the extension of minority rights, the strengthening of the welfare state, a contrast between "constitutional patriotism" and "nationalism", the widening of spaces for deliberation and the defence of international organizations and multilateralism.